-Cannabis Trade Association (CTA) spokesman has been quoted as saying that “New Cannabis Laws And Regulations will be set into stone across the EU withing 2 years.
+Cannabis Trade Association (CTA) spokesman has been quoted as saying that “New Cannabis Laws And Regulations will be set into stone across the EU within 2 years.

 CiiTECH is a UK / Israeli collaboration, registered and operating out of the UK marketing proprietary Israeli developed CBD products.
 Provacan CBD, our flagship range is based on years of medical cannabis knowledge and expertise in Israel.

 CiiTECH is a full member of the Cannabis Trades Association which represents responsible and ethical companies operating within the law.
 It has announced a new system of regulation for cannabis products, developed in conjunction with two government departments which it is hoped will become law within two years.

 The Cannabis Products Directive (CPD) is a framework for regulation and licensing of all cannabis and cannabinoid products.
 It is an initiative of the Cannabis Trades Association (CTA) developed in conjunction with the Food Standards Agency (FSA) and the Medicines and Healthcare products Regulatory Agency (MHRA).